 Motorola Razr 2019 − Specs and features

-Little else is currently known about the 2019 Motorola Razr, but WSJ’s report describes it as a “high-end” phone, and claims that Lenovo plans to manufacture 200,000 units due to its high sales expectations.
+Little else is currently known about the 2019 Motorola Razr, but WSJ’s February report described it as a “high-end” phone, and claimed that Lenovo plans to manufacture 200,000 units due to its high sales expectations.

 The handset is also said to feature a 2730mAh battery (possibly with Motorola’s 27W TurboPower fast charging), a 6.2-inch, 2142 x 876 main display, and a 800 x 600 external display.
 Its size is not yet known.
 According to the report, the Motorola Razr 2019 will be available in white, black and gold colour schemes.